Tracking Form Abandonment And How To Improve It

 However, the same issue might occur at a lower level and be more difficult to detect.
 There may be a UX issue with a certain field, but either the field/error is not accessible to all visitors (for example, it may just affect mobile users) or some visitors have the patience to overcome it (while another segment abandons due to it).

 How to identify it: Set up your form and fill it out on a range of devices and browsers.
 Any major technological concerns should be evident right away.
 For more particular challenges, examine your form analytics data to determine if a field's high abandonment rate is limited to a specific segment (device, browser, or form pathway).
-You may also use a session replay tool to check whether the problem is revealed.
+You may also use a user session replay tool to check whether the problem is revealed.

 6. A field directs people to external sites, and they never return: The discount coupon code field on eCommerce checkouts is a famous illustration of this.
 Customers are enticed by bargains and will hunt for them online.
 If they can't locate one, they won't bother returning (unless they are enticed by your competitor's offer).